 Instagram, Twitter, Facebook, email, and WhatsApp group chat notifications never seem to stop, meaning we spend much of our time either trying to shut our phones up or keeping on top of the endless conversations they draw us into.
 Unsurprisingly, the constant feedback loop is a leading cause of stress.

-Studies have been able to identify the negative effects of smartphone overuse in terms of psychological or physical characteristics when it comes to dealing with push notifications.
+Studies have been able to identify the harmful effects of smartphone overuse in terms of psychological or physical characteristics when it comes to dealing with push notifications.

-Other research shows how we can build up stress when using email apps in certain ways.
+Other research shows how we can build up stress when using email apps in specific ways.